2. Where can I contact you?

 3. Where are Charlie Banana® products made?

-Some of our products are made in the USA and some are made with Love and Care in China and our Amber is made in Lithuanian in the Baltics.
+Our products are made with Love and Care in China.
 Charlie Banana® headquarters are based in Hong Kong where the company was launched, when Gaëlle Wizenberg lived here with her family.
 We have developed a great long-term working relationship with very high end factories, which, we know, are simply the best for manufacturing.
 You can feel the quality yourself - it is how well our products are made.

 6. Where can I inquire about doing a blog or review?